antmicro/kenning-pipeline-manager/README.md

 ./build server-app -h
 ```

-In this scenario, backend server is expected to serve the Pipeline Manager content.
+In this scenario, the backend server is expected to serve the Pipeline Manager content.
-To do that run in the root directory:
+To do that, in the root directory run:

 ```
 ./run